 Almost 29 years later, as I look back, I can now to tell you that with courage and the proper guidance you will be successful at anything you set your mind toward.

-Since then I’ve developed a signature system for helping Millennials and parents, like you, who want more, but just aren’t sure how to get there, and aren’t even sure if you CAN get “there.”
+Since then I’ve developed a signature system for helping Young adults and parents, like you, who want more, but just aren’t sure how to get there, and aren’t even sure if you CAN get “there.”

 I bridge the gap between the intellectual “stuff” they taught you in school, and the real life “stuff” on how to be a happy, confident and successful adult on your own terms, including handling life’s curveballs that typically throw you off track whenever you have tried to do this on your own in the past.